mobikylym/Allure-Test-Controller/README-en.md

 - **Debug mode**: If set, nothing will change in the report, but the .json file with test results will acquire a readable look.
 The function is needed only for manual checking of results.

 - **Test name + Description**: The name of the test case and its description.
 If the "Single step tests" checkbox is set, these fields become unavailable for filling, because then each sampler inside the controller will have its name and description.
+ATTENTION!
+The “Test name” field can also contain the id of the related case when using Allure TMS if necessary.
+To indicate the connection, you need to specify the numeric id of the case from TMS before the test name, then a dash, and then the case name (for example, “1425 - Authorization with a personal account”).
+This functionality also works when using the “Single step tests” checkbox.

 - **Severity**: Indicates the severity of the test case.
 By default in Allure, the options are: "trivial", "minor", "normal", "critical" and "blocker".
 Free input is available.
 If you leave the field empty, "normal" will be indicated.